hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-08-sagemaker-training-overview.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Configure-the-Training-Job">Configure the Training Job<a class="anchor-link" href="#Configure-the-Training-Job"> </a></h1><p>In this section, we will first retrieve the Docker container that is relevant to our training algorithm.
 Then we will create "sagemaker.estimator.Estimator" class object.
 This <code>estimator</code> object provides a high-level API interface to control end-to-end SageMaker training and deployment tasks.
 From the estimator, we will also define our infrastructure and hyperparameter tuning requirements.
 So let's get started.</p>
 <h2 id="Finding-the-Right-Docker-Container">Finding the Right Docker Container<a class="anchor-link" href="#Finding-the-Right-Docker-Container"> </a></h2><p>AWS SageMaker built-in algorithms are fully managed containers that can be accessed with one call.
 Each algorithm has a separate container and is also dependent on the region in which you want to run it.
 Getting the container URI is not a problem as long as we know about the region and the algorithm framework name.
 We already have the region name from our SageMaker session.
 To get the algorithm framework name (for linear learner) visit the <a href="https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html">AWS Docker Registry Paths page</a>.
 From this page select your region.
 In my case it is <code>us-east-1</code>.
-On the <a href="https://docs.aws.amazon.com/sagemaker/latest/dg/ecr-us-east-1.html">regional docker registry page</a> find the algorithm you want to use <code>Linear Learner</code> in our case.
+On the <a href="https://docs.aws.amazon.com/sagemaker/latest/dg/ecr-us-east-1.html">regional docker registry page</a> find the algorithm you want to use; <code>Linear Learner</code> in our case.
 This will give you the example code and algorithm framework name as shown below.</p>
 <p><img src="/myblog/images/copied_from_nb/images/2022-06-08-sagemaker-training-overview/linear-learner-framework-name.png" alt="linear-learner-framework-name"></p>
-<p>So let's use the provided sample code to get the container URL for our linear learner algorithm.</p>
+<p>So let's use the provided sample code to get the container URI for our linear learner algorithm.</p>

 </div>
 </div>